-All members of the Compensation Committee during 2007 were independent directors, and none of them were the Company's employees or former employees.
-During 2007, none of our executive officers served on the compensation committee (or equivalent), or the board of directors, of another entity whose executive officer(s) served on the Company's Compensation Committee or Board of Directors.
+All members of the Compensation Committee during 2009 were independent directors, and none of them were our employees or former employees.
+During 2009, none of our executive officers served on the compensation committee (or equivalent), or the board of directors, of another entity whose executive officer(s) served on the Compensation Committee or Board of Directors.